johnkerl/miller/docs6/docs/reference-main-io-options.md

 By default, Miller output goes to the screen (or you can redirect a file using `>` or to another process using `|`).
 With `-I`, for each file name on the command line, output is written to a temporary file in the same directory.
 Miller writes its output into that temp file, which is then renamed over the original.
 Then, processing continues on the next file.
 Each file is processed in isolation: if the output format is CSV, CSV headers will be present in each output file; statistics are only over each file's own records; and so on.

+Since this replaces your data with modified data, it's often a good idea to back up your original files somewhere first, to protect against keystroking errors.

 Please see [Choices for printing to files](10min.md#choices-for-printing-to-files) for examples.

 ## Compression